Board of Directors

 Non-Executive Chair, Paramount

-Ms. Redstone serves on the Board of Trustees for the Paley Center for Media and is actively involved in charitable, civic and educational organizations.
-She is a member of the Board of Trustees at Dana Farber Cancer Institute.
+Ms. Redstone serves on the Board of Trustees for the Paley Center for Media and is actively involved in charitable, civic and educational organizations focused on combating racism and antisemitism as well as improving equality in education.

-Ms. Redstone earned a BS from Tufts University, and a JD and a Masters in Tax Law from Boston University.
-She practiced corporate law, estate planning and criminal law in the Boston area before joining National Amusements.
+Ms. Redstone earned a BS from Tufts University and a JD and a Masters in Tax Law from Boston University.
+She practiced law in the Boston area before joining National Amusements.

 Robert M. Bakish